 How To Apply To College Part 1 – Getting Started

-1. Students: talk to your high school alums.
+Students: talk to your high school alums.
 Parents: talk to veteran parents at your child’s high school.
-They will give you the low-down on how the school is involved with the college application process.
+They will give you the low-down on how the high school is involved with the college application process.
 Some schools are great support for the students and some schools are not.
 This information will let you know if and how you need to fill in the gaps.

 Sometimes, depending on the size of your high school, there may not be enough counselors to give you the attention that you deserve.
 And sometimes this process proves too stressful for the parent/child relationship and an objective third party is needed for the sanity of the household.

-5. Prepare for the SAT or ACT.
+Prepare for the SAT or ACT.
 Parents: enroll your child in prep classes or hire a private tutor.
 Students: respect this expense that your parents are paying for and really work during your tutoring sessions.
 Personally I think a private tutor is worth the expense because they can tailor the sessions for the student’s weaknesses.
-I knew my son was a good test-taker and would likely do very well on the SAT; I just wanted someone to make him even stronger.
+If you can afford it; this is the best option.
+I knew my son was a good test-taker and would likely do very well; I just wanted someone to make him even stronger.

-9. Start the research of scholarships early.
+Start the research of scholarships early.
 We dropped the ball on this one.
 By the time my son had applied to several schools, along with music auditions, he was fried and absolutely did not have any brain power left for scholarship essays.
 He should have done this in his sophomore or junior year.
-There are many books on the market to help your search as well as independent consultants to do the work for you.
+There are many books on the market to help your search as well as independent consultants to do the initial legwork work for you.

 I know your head is spinning; there is just so much information!
-Take a deep breath; it’s okay, I’m here to help.
+Take a deep breath.
+It’s okay; I’m here to help.
 In the next blog post I will discuss college visits.

 *The college landscape is always changing, but the over-all sentiment remains the same: applying to college is stressful.
 I hope that I made it less so.